The Ultimate Guide to Edible Wild and Garden Flowers UK

 Gladiolas: Flowers (anthers removed) have no real flavour but can be stuffed with various fillings such as mousses.
 Toss individual petals in salads.

-Hawthorn Blossom: Mildly perfumed flavoursome white to pink flowers makes great wine.
+Hawthorn Blossom: Mildly perfumed, Hawthorn has flavoursome white to pink flowers makes great wine.

 Herb Flowers: Many herb flowers are just as tasty as the foliage and more attractive.
 Add some petals to any dish you were already going to flavour with the herb – see individual herbs.